artefactual/atom-docs/user-manual/administer/settings.rst

 Sequences of unaccepted characters (e.g. accented or special characters, etc.) are replaced with valid characters such as English alphabet equivalents or dashes.
-When set to to "Yes," AtoM will allow upper case characters, any valid unicode characters as specified in
+When set to to "Yes," AtoM will allow upper case characters, any valid Unicode characters as specified in
 `RFC 3987`_ including accented characters, and some special characters such
 as: ``, - _ ~ : = * @``.
 For further details, see: